Virtual working and teams require just as much thought and care as teams that share an office.

 Old enough to be a grandmother, mother of millennials, a happy explorer of the gap between compliance and wiggle room, her witty persona makes light of the experience and learning that underpins her wisdom.

 She loves delivering online and in the room – and is a keen user of social media.
-She actively promotes where she is booked to speak at with her social media connections.
+She actively promotes where she is booked to speak.
 You will even get a little video promo too.